 Wilson Street Pantry

-Breakfast and brunch is served all day in this stylish little café that looks out on the cobbled streets of the Merchant City.
-Wilson Street Pantry offer a range of staples from the Scottish larder including Stornaway Black Pudding and free range eggs from Corrie Mains Farm, and coffee from their friends at Papercup.
+Breakfast and brunch is served all day in this stylish little cafe that looks out on to the cobbled streets of the Merchant City.
+Wilson Street Pantry offers a range of staples from the Scottish larder including Stornoway Black Pudding and free range eggs from Corrie Mains Farm, and coffee from their friends at Papercup.

 Singl-end have baked up such a buzz around town that they have opened not one, but two, bakehouse cafes.
 Both locations, Garnethill and Merchant City, serve up everything from fruits & grains to full hearty Scottish dishes to eggs many ways, as well as a selection of cakes, pastries and breads galore from their bakehouse.